Hello, everyone! Welcome to the Restorative Health Solutions Blog!

 Do you know someone with anxiety or depression?
 Do you feel like your brain just has not been working as well as you want it to?
 Do you have difficulty learning new things or do you get lost when you go to new places?
 All of these things are signs that your brain is not working!
-I see many people struggling with depression, anxiety, and general brain fog in my office.
+We see many people struggling with depression, anxiety, and general brain fog in our office.
 Most of them know about serotonin and neurotransmitters (which are important), but almost none of them have heard about how important inflammation is to their condition.
-Today, I will show you how important inflammation is in how it affects the brain, and I will go through some ways to reduce your inflammation.
+Today, we will show you how important inflammation is in how it affects the brain.
+We will also go through some ways to reduce your inflammation.

 The Connection Between Inflammation and Your Brain

-Before I get into details I will provide some history.
+Before we get into details, we will provide some history.
 The American Medical System is incredibly divided.
 The gastroenterologist helps you with your gut, the psychiatrist helps with the brain, the endocrinologist helps with hormones, etc. There is really no thought or system that will investigate how the hormones affect the gut/brain or how inflammation affects the brain, or how the gut affects the hormones/brain.
-This type of “put it together” thinking is outside the box to the entire American Medical system, and it is a problem!
+This type of “put it together” thinking is outside the box to the entire American Medical system and it is a problem!

 Another article published in 2010 showed how the inflammatory chemical TNF-alpha caused anxiety and aggressive behavior in mice[ii].
 This behavior was removed in mice who they knocked out the TNF receptor!
 This means suggests that the inflammatory chemical TNF has a huge role in anxiety and aggressive behavior.
 Are people with anxiety and aggressive behavior tested for TNF-alpha or other inflammatory problems?
 They are not.